Tony-lq-Xu/Study-Note/README.md

       - what will happen?

  quote something:
- > No business too sall, no problem too big
+ > No business too small, no problem too big
  > --IBM

  ```python